-8.5 Becoming a Director by Appointment
+8.4 Becoming a Director by Appointment

-8.5.1 Appointment of Member Directors
+8.4.1 Appointment of Member Directors

-- (a) Member Directors are appointed: - (i) from the list of Eligible Member Directors provided by the Selections Committee in accordance with rule 8.2.1(d)(ii); and - (ii) by an election in accordance with rule 8.13. - (b) The appointment of a Member Director: - (i) becomes effective from and is noted at the next AGM following their election; and - (ii) cannot be opposed at an AGM.
+(a) Member Directors are appointed:

+- (i) from the list of Eligible Member Directors provided by the Selections Committee in accordance with rule 8.2.1(d)(ii); and - (ii) by an election in accordance with rule 8.12. - (b) There shall be 1 Member Director appointed from each Ward. - (c) The appointment of a Member Director: - (i) becomes effective from and is noted at the next AGM following their election; and. - (ii) cannot be opposed at an AGM.

-8.5.2 Appointment of Expert Directors
+8.4.2 Appointment of Expert Directors

-- (a) Expert Directors are appointed: - (i) from the list of Eligible Expert Directors provided by the Selections Committee in accordance with rule 8.2.1(d)(ii); and - (ii) by Resolution of the Member Directors. - (b) In appointing an Expert Director in accordance with rule 8.5.2(a), the Member Directors may: - (i) consider any recommendations from the Selections Committee in accordance with rule 8.2.1(d)(iii); and - (ii) undertake such other assessment processes and interviews as are considered appropriate and reasonable.

-- (c) The Corporation will seek to have 2 Expert Directors at all times. - (d) If no candidates are appointed in accordance with rule 8.5.2(a), the Board may request the Selections Committee to seek further expressions of interest. - (e) If an Expert Director vacancy occurs, an expression of interest process consistent with this rule to fill the vacancy shall commence no later than 3 months following the date of the vacancy.
+- (a) Expert Directors are appointed: - (i) from the list of Eligible Expert Directors provided by the Selections Committee in accordance with rule 8.2.1(d)(ii); and - (ii) by Resolution of the Member Directors. - (b) In appointing an Expert Director in accordance with rule 8.4.2(a), the Member Directors may: - (i) consider any recommendations from the Selections Committee in accordance with rule 8.2.1(d)(iii); and - (ii) undertake such other assessment processes and interviews as are considered appropriate and reasonable. - (c) The Corporation will seek to have 2 Expert Directors at all times. - (d) If no candidates are appointed in accordance with rule 8.4.2(a), the Board may request the Selections Committee to seek further expressions of interest. - (e) If an Expert Director vacancy occurs, an expression of interest process consistent with this rule to fill the vacancy shall commence no later than 3 months following the date of the vacancy.

-8.6 Term of appointment
+8.5 Term of appointment

-- (a) Subject to these rules, each Director may hold office until the earlier of: - unless the Registrar has issued a determination exempting the Corporation (or the relevant Director) from compliance with section 246-25(2) of the CATSI Act, the end of the second AGM following that Director's appointment; or - (ii) the date on which the Director retires or is removed, or the office becomes vacant by virtue of such other rule of the Rule Book. - (b) A Director is eligible for reappointment, subject to rule 8.6(c). - (c) A Director must not be appointed for more than 2 consecutive terms (excluding any term of office as an Initial Director). - (d) If a person is appointed to fill a vacancy under rule 8.7, the replacement Director may hold office until the earlier of: - the balance of the term for which the replaced Director would have held office had that replaced Director not retired or been removed or that office not become vacant; or - the date on which the replacement Director retires or is removed, or the office becomes vacant by virtue of such other rule of the Rule Book. - (e) If the terms of appointment of all the Directors of the Corporation expire so that there are no Directors at a particular time, the terms are extended until the next General Meeting that occurs after the last Director's appointment has ended.
+- (a) Subject to these rules, each Director may hold office until the earlier of: - (i) the third AGM following that Director's appointment; or - (ii) the date on which the Director retires or is removed or the office becomes vacant by virtue of such other rule of the Rule Book. - (b) At any time whilst the Corporation is the CSC, a Member Director ceases to hold office immediately upon there being no registered ILUA in respect of the Region for which that Member Director was appointed to represent. - (c) A Director is eligible for reappointment, subject to rule 8.5(d).

+- (d) A Director must not be appointed for more than 2 consecutive terms. - (e) If a person is appointed to fill a vacancy under rule 8.6, the replacement Director may hold office until the earlier of: - the balance of the term for which the replaced Director would have held office had that replaced Director not retired or been removed or that office not become vacant; or - (ii) the date on which the replacement Director retires or is removed or the office becomes vacant by virtue of such other rule of the Rule Book.

-8.7 Member Director casual vacancies
+8.6 Member Director casual vacancies

-- (a) If a Member Director position becomes vacant: - subject to rule 8.7(b), the Board must appoint the candidate with the next highest Vote in the most recent election of Member Directors to fill the vacancy; and - (ii) the appointment of that candidate as a Member Director becomes effective at the time when that candidate consents to acting in that position. - (b) If: - (i) the candidate referred to in rule 8.7(a) is unavailable or is unwilling to be appointed; or then the next candidate with the next highest Vote in the most recent election of Member Directors shall be eligible, and so forth until the ballot is exhausted.
+- (a) If a Member Director position becomes vacant: - (i) subject to rule 8.6(b), the Board appoints the candidate with the next highest vote in the most recent election of Member Directors for that Ward; and - (ii) the appointment of that candidate as a Member Director becomes effective at the time when that candidate consents to acting in that position. - (b) If: - (i) the candidate referred to in rule 8.6(a) is unavailable or is unwilling to be appointed; or - (ii) the appointment of that candidate would result in the composition of the Board being contrary to rule 8.1.3, then the next candidate with the next highest vote for that Ward in the most recent election of Member Directors shall be eligible, and so forth until the ballot is exhausted.